My first memory as a human being is waking up from a night terror.

 How do we measure rest?

-All states of consciousness can be measured scientifically through brainwaves.
+States of consciousness are now being measured scientifically through brainwave frequencies.
 Brainwaves are essentially rhythmic electrical pulses that can be measured as they occur through the central nervous system.
-There are 5 main brainwave states, each with its own experience: gamma waves appear in a shorter, more erratic pattern and are characterized by a hyper-aroused, highly cognitive state; beta waves are slightly longer and are characterized by feelings of alertness and excitement; in alpha waves, the rhythm begins to lengthen and become more spacious, and these signal a relaxed body and mind; theta waves are slower and more spacious still and are known as the creative and meditative states of awareness, and delta brainwaves are the longest and most spacious, with very little variation, and this is the state of deep, unconscious rest.
+There are 5 main brainwave states, each with its own experience: gamma waves appear in a shorter, more erratic pattern and are characterized by a hyper-aroused, highly cognitive state; beta waves are slightly longer and are characterized by feelings of alertness and excitement; in alpha waves, the rhythm begins to lengthen and become more spacious, and these signal a relaxed body and mind; theta waves are slower and more spacious still, and are known as the creative and meditative states of awareness, and delta brainwaves are the longest and most spacious, with very little variation, and this is the state of deep, unconscious rest.

 In a deep rest or sleep state, we ideally enter delta brain waves.
 These brainwaves are responsible for an unconscious, natural, and uninhibited state of reparation for both body and mind.
 A life without time spent in these brainwaves essentially means that we are running on borrowed time.
-It is the time spent in the delta state that rejuvenates us and adds time and vitality back to our living clock.
-Time spent in delta brainwaves is the wellspring of youth, joy, peace, and creativity that we all so deeply crave.
+It is the time spent in the delta state that rejuvenates us and adds time and vitality back to our ticking life clock.
+Time spent in delta brainwaves is the wellspring of youth, joy, peace, and creativity that we all so deeply crave and require.

 We can access delta waves through the process of Yoga Nidra.
 My practice of Yoga Nidra has been an incredible and conscious exploration through these brainwaves.
 I’ve been able to reform my relationship with them in safety.
 The practice helps us to develop skills and space in being able to witness ourselves in all of the different states and brainwaves, and re-learn how to become comfortable and settled enough to relax into deeper states.
 This is a lifelong practice.
 Essentially, this is a practice of surrender.